zanetworker/Ohouse/README.md

 ## Run

-Fire up the server via `python src/main.py` and install the packages which are not found.
+- Fire up the server via `python src/main.py` and install the packages which are not found.
+- Additionally, run the the registration app server to allow users to register with Ohouse via 'python src/main_registration.py' and install the pacages which are not found
+- A reference implementation of the Registration App can be found [here](https://github.com/zanetworker/Ohouse-Registration-App)

 Note that sometimes the output is only given to the log in `log/amsoil.log`.